STORY

 Regional Free Movement Agreements (FMAs), designed to facilitate economic migration, have served as ‘safety valves’ in situations of disaster.
 In 2017, the Organisation of Eastern Caribbean States (OECS) and the Caribbean Community (CARICOM) used their FMAs to enable the rapid relocation of hurricane-displaced populations from Dominica during Hurricane Maria.
 CARICOM’s recent decision to expand its FMA attests to State’s recognition that their economic fates are intertwined.
 It could also provide lifesaving and resilience-building climate mobility pathways in the face of future slow and sudden-onset climate hazards.

-Most recently, in 2023, the OECS elevated climate mobility on the regional agenda through the Ministerial Declaration on Migration, Environment and Climate Change.
+In 2023, the OECS elevated climate mobility on the regional agenda through the Ministerial Declaration on Migration, Environment and Climate Change.
 The Declaration emphasizes actions that mitigate the need of vulnerable communities to relocate, while highlighting measures to enhance the benefits of migratory responses.

 These promising initiatives serve as stepping stones for regional policy cooperation.
 What’s missing is a common agenda and framework to plan for climate mobility.